chrvstian/chrvstian/README.md

 I'm a self-taught programmer & aspiring AI/ML engineer.

-I use this github to store my web dev & AI/ML projects, as well as anything else that interests me.
+I use this github to store my web development & AI/ML projects, as well as other miscellaneous things.

 ### I also write (sometimes) on my blog.
-You can check it out [here](https://christiano.bearblog.dev)
+You can check it out [here,](https://christiano.bearblog.dev)

 # Languages
 - Python - proficient